 Martin Whitfield MSP said:

-“I’m delighted to support Melanoma Awareness Month and urge constituents to take steps to protect themselves and their loved ones from this rising and very serious form of skin cancer.
+“I’m delighted to support Melanoma Awareness Month.
+I’m urging constituents to protect themselves and their loved ones from this rising and very serious form of skin cancer.

-”Using high-factor sunscreen and checking your skin regularly for new or changing moles or lesions are simple steps which will help reduce the risk of skin cancer.
+”Using high-factor sunscreen and checking your skin regularly are simple steps which will help reduce the risk of skin cancer.
 The message is simple – Know Your Skin and reduce the risk.”

 Susanna Daniels, CEO of Melanoma Focus, said:

-“About seven people die from melanoma every day in the UK and more people die from melanoma in the UK than in Australia.
+“About seven people die from melanoma every day in the UK, more than in Australia.
 The fact that people are continuing to ignore the warnings and not take the necessary precautions to protect themselves from skin cancer is concerning.

 Find out more about Melanoma Focus and the Know Your Skin campaign at https://www.melanomafocus.org.